Focus

 For Reflection or Discussion

-> Question for Children: What gives you life and makes you feel safe these days?
+> Question for Children: What gives you life and makes you feel really alive?

 > Question for Youth: Growing up entails so many choices; in what ways do you experience some tension or confusion between what's important and what's really important?

-> Question for Adults, Families and Faith Communities: Are we and our communities a source of hope for people during the pandemic?
+> Question for Adults, Families and Faith Communities: Are we and our communities a source of hope for people?
 Does our presence help people recognize the difference between what's important and what's really important?

 Learn More